Resident Evil: Extinction: Pre-production

-Resident Evil: Extinction was first discussed by Resident Evil franchise writer Paul W. S. Anderson after Resident Evil: Apocalypse opened at number 1 on the US box office in 2004, earning more than $23.7 million dollars on its opening weekend.
+Resident Evil: Extinction was first discussed by Resident Evil franchise writer Paul W. S. Anderson after Resident Evil: Apocalypse opened at number one at the US box office in 2004, earning more than $23.7 million dollars on its opening weekend.
 Anderson told SciFi Wire that he would like to oversee a third installment, under the original title of Resident Evil: Afterlife.
 Shortly after, the film and another planned sequel were officially announced by Sony Screen Gems on June 13, 2005.

-On November 7, 2005, Davis Film, Constantin Film and Screen Gems announced their distribution rights worldwide with the film's title being changed from Resident Evil: Afterlife to Resident Evil: Extinction.
-Impressed with Russell Mulcahy's work on Highlander, Highlander II: The Quickening, The Shadow and Ricochet, Anderson signed Mulcahy on as director, stating, "Russell pioneered a very distinct visual style, a lot of moving camera and crane work, lots of very fast cutting.
-He’s got a very cool eye and sees great ways to shoot.
-His work certainly had a big influence on me as a filmmaker and that’s why I was very excited to work with him on this movie."
+On November 7, 2005, Screen Gems acquired multiple distribution rights including North America, with the film's title being changed from Resident Evil: Afterlife to Resident Evil: Extinction.
+Impressed with Russell Mulcahy's work on Highlander, Highlander II: The Quickening, The Shadow and Ricochet, Anderson signed Mulcahy on as director, stating: "Russell pioneered a very distinct visual style, a lot of moving camera and crane work, lots of very fast cutting.
+He's got a very cool eye and sees great ways to shoot.
+His work certainly had a big influence on me as a filmmaker and that's why I was very excited to work with him on this movie."

 Casting

 On June 12, 2005, Milla Jovovich was announced to reprise her role as the heroine Alice.
 In an interview with BlackFilm.com on September 9, 2005, Mike Epps confirmed that he would be reprising his role from Resident Evil: Apocalypse as L.J.
-Wade, noting that "Black people die in these movies and [Anderson] was like, 'Well Mike, I kinda like you.'
+Wade, noting that: "Black people die in these movies and [Anderson] was like, 'Well Mike, I kinda like you.'
 So then I asked him, 'Are you setting me up to die because if there's a fourth movie, I'm as good as dead.'"
 Sienna Guillory was planned to reprise her role as Jill Valentine; however, she passed on the role, citing commitments to Eragon.
 On May 9, 2006, Oded Fehr was confirmed to reprise his role of Carlos Oliveira, as well as Iain Glen, Spencer Locke and Ashanti Douglas who were added to the cast.
 It was rumored that Debra Marshall was originally cast as Cindy Lennox.
 However, it was proven to be only a rumor.
-Chris Redfield was rumored to appear in the film portrayed by Australian actor Charlie Clausen and Leon S. Kennedy was also rumored to be played by Jensen Ackles.
+Chris Redfield was rumored to appear in the film portrayed by Australian actor Charlie Clausen, and Leon S. Kennedy was also rumored to be played by Jensen Ackles.